-Mali coup leader was trained by U.S. military, officers say
+Mali coup leader was trained by U.S. military

 It is not unusual for senior officers in the Malian military — a force of roughly 12,000 meant to protect a population of about 20 million — to receive training from the United States and other foreign allies.

-“Malian officers are usually involved in several foreign trainings — meaning they may leave for Russia, go to France and then end up part of Flintlock,” a U.S. training exercise in West Africa, said Marc-André Boisvert, a member of a U.N. panel of experts for Mali.
+“Malian officers are usually involved in several foreign trainings — meaning they may leave for Russia, go to France and then end up part of Flintlock,” the U.S. training exercises, said Marc-André Boisvert, a former U.N. expert who has spent years researching Mali’s military.

 Helping the nation’s troops fight rapidly spreading extremism is critical for regional stability, U.S. military officials said.
 Al-Qaeda and Islamic State loyalists have cooperated in West Africa in pushes to dominate the countryside in Mali, a country nearly twice the size of Texas.